RaghulRavikumar/sciprog_21/Practical 6/README.md

 ## matrixmultiplication.c

-- C program to multiply matrix A and matrix B and save it as matrix C
+- C program to multiply matrix A and matrix B and save it as matrix C.

 ## Step6 -> main.c